mbrown1413/BurrTools-notes/assembly.md

 Node fields: (See [assembler_1.h](burr-tools/src/lib/assembler_1.h#L61))
 * `right` / `left` / `up` / `down` - Links to neighbor nodes in dancing links structure.
-* `colCount` - Shared use: column number for normal nodes and count for column header nodes.
+* `colCount` - Shared use:
+  * Header nodes: sum of node `weight` for all nodes in this column
+  * Non-Header nodes: column header node index
 * `min` / `max` - Number of 1s allowed in rows picked for an exact cover solution.
 * `weight` - How many `1`s this node contributes towards this column's min/max.
 I belive this is only used for the range column.
+Note that `colCount` is the sum of the each `weight` in the column.

 Each property of nodes is a vector, with the same index of each vector corresponding to properties of the same node.
 Nodes are indexed with 0 being